Mac File Director folders and volumes

 For more information, see File Director map points.

-In File Director 4.0 for macOS, by default the File Director Home folder is mapped to your "Home" on your Mac machine.
+In File Director for macOS, the File Director Home folder is mapped to your "Home" on your Mac machine by default .
 It appears as a folder under your home folder.
 It is like a system folder, in that you cannot move, delete, or rename it.
 However, you can perform any of the native Mac file actions on the files and folders that it contains.
 For example, in the image below, the File Director Home map point is mapped to the folder within the user's home, named File Director, and the context menu contains typical native file actions such as Rename and Copy.

 Non-mapped File Director map points, such as shared folders, appear as volumes, which are mounted when you access them and display as drives on your desktop.